After nearly 11 years, I’ve finally decided to pull the plug on Usenet archive: Groupsrv.com.

 I’ve coded this page in a way, that it’s monitoring each redirect & capturing data about the thread you’ve requested.
 Page you’ve requested is still available in Google’s Usenet Archive.
 You should be able to access it using following URL:

 Note: I can’t guarantee that all Groupsrv.com pages can be found in Google Groups, but over 90% of the content should be there.
 If not, try the resources below!

 Aquatic ape hypothesis! – The aquatic ape hypothesis (AAH), often also referred to as aquatic ape theory (AAT) is a proposal that the evolutionary ancestors of modern humans spent

 Fungus! – ecologies, life cycle strategies, and morphologies ranging from unicellular aquatic chytrids to large mushrooms.
 However, little is known of the true biodiversity

-Earth! – the ozone layer, life colonized the surface of Earth.
-The earliest fossil evidences for life on Earth are graphite found to be biogenic in 3.7 billion-year-old
+Earth! – ozone layer, life colonized the surface of the Earth.
+The earliest fossil evidences for life are graphite found to be biogenic in 3.7 billion-year-old

 Virus! – called the vagrancy hypothesis, or the escape hypothesis.
 Coevolution hypothesis This is also called the virus-first hypothesis and proposes that viruses

 Bipedalism! – decades by Elaine Morgan, as part of the aquatic ape hypothesis, which also proposes that swimming, diving and aquatic food sources exerted a strong influence